About Dry Drayton

 Birds

 January and February are the months to feed the birds with nuts or other food.
-The RSPB run their garden birds survey this month - 30-31 Jan 2010 is the next one - you can pre-register here: www.rspb.org.uk/birdwatch/
+The RSPB run their garden birds survey this month. you can see the latest results and register here: www.rspb.org.uk/birdwatch/

 Birds in the village this month might include: Sparrowhawk, Kestrel, Red-legged Partridge, Pheasant, Lapwing, Snipe, Black-headed Gull, Stock Dove, Wood Pigeon, Collared Dove, Barn Owl, Tawny Owl, Little Owl, Green Woodpecker, Great Spotter Woodpecker, Lesser Spotted Woodpecker, Skylark, Grey Wagtail, Pied Wagtail, Wren, Dunnock, Robin, Stonechat, Blackbird, Fieldfare, Song Thrush, Redwing, Mistle Thrush, Goldcrest, Long Tailed Tit, Marsh Tit, Coal Tit, Blue Tit, Great Tit, Nuthatch, Treecreeper, Jay, Magpie, Jackdaw, Rook, Carrion Crow, Starling, House Sparrow, Chaffinch, Brambling, Greenfinch, Goldfinch, Siskin, Linnet, Redpoll, Bullfinch, Yellow Hammer.
 Some of these may be attracted into gardens by nuts and other food.